Sigil magic: How to make a Magical Sigil

 Finally, it’s important to separate yourself from the magical ritual you’ve just done.
 Don’t do any meditation, other magical operations, or talk about the working with anyone.
 At least, not the first time you do a sigil – you need to find out what works for you.
 The idea is to shut the doors to the subconscious.
 It also keeps it from easily floating back into the conscious mind until the short term memory dumps it, which according to psychologists takes about three hours.

-So just sit back, get on with life, and in a few days or weeks, you’ll probably pass your exam, or see a tall woman with pink shoes.
+So just sit back, get on with life, and in a few days or weeks, you’ll probably pass your exam, or be given a delicious piece of fruit.

 Congratulations!
 You just made a sigil!